 What This Means For You as A Surviving Spouse or Child

 Under the Family Rights law, you may be entitled to collect estate money and/or property with a total value of up to $92,500 without probate, administration or any court involvement whatsoever.
-(Note that, unless specifically stated, if any items mentioned in paragraphs 1, 2, 3 or 4 don’t exist when the decedent died you cannot receive a cash payment in lieu of the item).
+(Note that, unless specifically stated, if any property mentioned in paragraphs above don’t exist when the decedent died you cannot receive a cash payment in lieu of the item).

 Before deciding upon a course of action, it is always a good idea to consult with an experienced estate attorney.